damianhakert/damianhakert.github.io/source/_posts/2016-03-03-start-with-an-issue.markdown

 The targeted milestone was moved from 8.4 to 8.5 during that time.
 The discussion continued for four months until the description was simplified.
 One of our designers, Andriy, came up with a second design reflecting the major decisions.
-The title changed seven times until finally it’s renamed Todo’s.
+The title changed seven times until finally it’s renamed Todos.
 There were 30 participants marked in the issue, but some may have just been watching, or may have taken other actions such as adding a label.
 In total, 13 people added to the discussion.

-At one point early on, Job summarized [the next actions to take][next actions] and assigned them.
+At one point early on, Job summarized [the next actions to take][next actions] and assigned them:

 - formal proposal (Job / Darby / other people)
 - mockups (Job)